How the Orangevalley signage system works

 Think of digital signage displays as operating in TV channels.
 Each signage channel contains different content that individual screens are tuned into.
 Screens can all run in the same channel or different ones.

-The content (pages / slides) are created in the system editor that can use media such as photos that you have uploaded.
+The content (pages) are created in the system editor that can use media such as photos that you have uploaded.

 You then put the pages you want displayed into the channel your screens are operating in.
-If you add multiple pages into a channel the system will show them one after the other.
+If you add multiple pages to a channel the system will show them one after the other.
 After its shown the last page it jumps back to the first one and the process repeats.

 You can define how long each page is on display and you can add or remove them at any time.
 This is known as a carousel or playlist.

 Pages can also be scheduled.

 The system offers different ways of creating signage content.
 You can use the page editor to position text and graphic images anywhere on the page.
 The graphics could be images created in a DTP or graphics package.

 Another option is to use our active templates.
 This give a simplified page creation process where text is pulled from the system database and automatically inserted into a page template.
 You add the text into the system via a simple form.
 This ensures your display pages have a consistent look to them.

 The system can also insert date from a CSV spreadsheet file into a template page.
 You might use this method if you have a simple price list for say drinks you want to display on a big menu board screen.

 Your screens can all be set to operate in the same channel, and show the same content as each other or be put into different channels and show different content.